Por que temos vergonha de precisar de descansar?

 Why are we ashamed of needing to rest?

-Our fear of admitting we need rest is deeply rooted.
-In a society that glorifies constant productivity, fatigue is often seen as a personal failing, and stopping to rest is a sign of laziness or weakness.
-We're taught to value resilience and uninterrupted availability, as if the body were a tireless machine rather than an organism with needs and limits.
+Our fear of admitting that we need to rest has deep roots.
+In a society that glorifies constant productivity, tiredness is often seen as a personal failure, and stopping to rest, a sign of laziness or weakness.
+We are taught to value resilience and uninterrupted availability, as if the body were a tireless machine instead of an organism with needs and limits.

-Feeling the need to rest isn't laziness; it's our body communicating with us.
-However, we often ignore these signals, putting off breaks until the very end.
-When we finally do stop, it's common to feel guilty, as if we don't deserve that time.
-This guilt stems from a deep-rooted belief that our worth is directly tied to our ability to work nonstop.
+Feeling the need to rest is not laziness; it's our body communicating with us.
+However, we often ignore these signs, postponing breaks until the last minute.
+When we finally stop, it's common to feel guilty, as if we don't deserve that time.
+This guilt arises from an ingrained belief that our value is directly linked to our ability to work non-stop.

-However, rest is essential for our physical and mental health.
+However, rest is fundamental for our physical and mental health.
 When we rest, we allow our body to recover, our brain to process information, and our emotions to balance.
-Sleep deprivation and lack of breaks are linked to health problems such as chronic stress, anxiety, depression, and decreased ability to concentrate.
+Sleep deprivation and lack of breaks are linked to health problems, such as chronic stress, anxiety, depression, and decreased concentration.

-Instead of viewing rest as a luxury, it's crucial to see it as an act of responsibility and self-care.
-It's the foundation that supports our ability to be productive, present, and healthy in the long run.
-It's time to shift our perception, recognizing that rest is a basic human need, not a privilege to be earned.
+Instead of viewing rest as a luxury, it is crucial to see it as an act of responsibility and self-care.
+It is the foundation that sustains our ability to be productive, present, and healthy in the long term.
+It's time to change our perception, recognizing that rest is a basic human need and not a privilege to be earned.

 Back to blog